mshafer1/Nest-Bump-Up-Down/README.md

 ## Requirements

-This tool is build on top of the Nest Python API:
+This tool is built ontop of the Nest Python API:

 * Python3